 Most of my traditional art is made with Acrylics on canvas, although sometimes I combine things that normally wouldn’t go together to achieve specific visual effects.
 For example, spray paints make for good and even base layers on a canvas.

 Generally I do not have my work framed, as I believe that frames are a matter of personal taste – for example I don’t like most work framed with pass-par-touts but I do know a lot of people that absolutely love them, even very wide ones.

 I can get one of my paintings framed for you, but I encourage you to get a framing professional to do it for my unframed paintings because you have the full control of how the picture should be framed to match other objects in a room.
 Not all frames will match each other.
 Especially if they come from different artists; nor do they necessarily match your walls, if someone else picked the frame for you.

 I have made creative works in most mediums before, but I’m not experienced at length with all of them.
 Having an objective allows for far more precise end-results, as opposed to simply trying to make something from imagination.
-Some of the things I’ve worked before include Ceramics and Tiles; Metal (welded “modern-art” sculptures); and also Watercolours and Oils.
+Some of the things I’ve worked before include Ceramics and Tiles, as well as Metal, in the form welded “modern-art” sculptures; and also Watercolours and Oils.

 Unfortunately, while I’d like to make more things in some of these other mediums, I either don’t have the space or the appropriate tools in some cases.
 In the case of ceramics and sculpture, along with some other large-product mediums, space for the resulting artwork can be difficult to organise if it’s not getting stored in a studio or public space.